decentralized-identity/confidential-storage/use_cases.md

 ## 2.1.3 Opening a New Safe Deposit Box

-Bank customer Alice has some valuable digital assets (cryptokitty private keys) that she wants securely put into bank custody.
+Bank customer Alice has some valuable digital assets (already-encrypted files containing blueprints for a missile) that she wants securely put into bank custody.
 She needs to know that the bank cannot access them in clear text.
 Bank manager Bob will be helping her set up her digital "safe deposit box".
 Alice needs to give access to her wife Carroll.

-[optional part 2] Special Agent Dave has a warrant to sieze those assets because she has proven Alice's cryptokitties are accomplices to acts of terrorism.

 Alice authenticates herself (with KYC) and signs an agreement for her custodial service, which includes assuming costs for key rotations/replacements.
 Alice also delegates access to Carroll, who is also authenticated and KYCed before receiving access as well.

 ### 2.1.4 Routine Access

-Once a month, Caroll checks out the contents out for an hour, sometimes adding or subtracting items.
+Once a month, Caroll checks out the contents out for an hour, decrypts them, sometimes adds or subtracts content before re-encrypting and filing them back in storage.
 Each time, she has to be authenticated.
 These events are timestamped and logged but otherwise privacy rights are preserved.
+There may be other restrictions on access in the contract, by analogy to real-world safe deposit boxes [1], or arbitrary frictions or delay having to do with relevant banking regulations [2].

 ### 2.1.5 Lost Key